-Yes!
-You must pass the placement test in order to take Math 224, Math 223, or Math 220.
+If you enroll in Math 224, Math 223, or Math 220, then yes, you must pass the calculus placement test.
+The placement test is not required for other math courses.
 You must have passed the test before the end of the first week of classes.
 There are no exceptions.
 If you have other questions, check the FAQ.

 You can get a very good idea of what the Placement Test looks like by taking our Self-evaluation Test.
 This is a version of the Placement Test that is designed for students to take at home.
 If you take the Self-evaluation seriously (without assistance, calculators, etc) and do well on it then you should have no problems when you take the Placement Test.

 The Self-evaluation is not the Placement Test.
 Your score on the Self-evaluation is only intended to give you an idea of how you will do on the Placement Test.
 A passing score on the Self-evaluation does not qualify you to take Math 224, Math 223, or Math 220.
 You must pass the Placement Test if you want to take Math 224, Math 223 or Math 220.